Dan Grossman Teaching Materials Sophomoric Parallelism and Concurrency

 We focus on using Java's library, not on how it is implemented.
 Libraries/languages with similar facilities exist for other environments including Cilk and Intel's Thread Building Blocks (TBB) for C/C++ and the Task Parallel Library for C#.

-We will first describe how to install the framework (or use it if it is already installed).
-We will mostly assume you are using the Eclipse IDE, but it should be easy to translate the installation instructions for other environments, including the command line.
+We will first describe what Java version you need.
 We will then describe the 3 or 4 classes you will need to write basic divide-and-conquer parallel algorithms manually.
 We will present a full working program that you can use as a template.
 We will mention a few complications in case you stumble into them.
 Finally, we will discuss best practices for timing how long a computation takes and reasons why a sequential version might appear faster.

 Java 7: